iancmyers/eslint-grunt/README.md

 * **formatter** _String_: The name of a built-in formatter or the path to a custom ESLint formatter.
 By default a variation on ESLint's default formatter will be used.

+* **force** _Boolean_: When set to `true`, this option will force the task to pass, even if ESLint encounters errors (rules set to 2).
+This is useful if you'd like to use the same config for development and testing.

 ## Examples

 ### Task Configurations